ME-ICA/tedana/docs/contributing.rst

 Acquisition
 -----------

-While the development of multi-echo sequences is far beyond the current scope of tedana, the tedana community is committed to providing guidelines on current multi-echo implementations.
+While the development of multi-echo sequences is beyond the current scope of tedana, the tedana community is committed to providing guidelines on current multi-echo implementations.
 This will include both specific instructions for how to collect multi-echo data for multiple vendors as well as details about